 Global Stock Market Today

-The U.S. stock market's breadth confirmed a lot more improvement on the last trading day.
-73% of the Dow Jones stocks traded above their 200-day moving average yesterday.
-This is a change of +10% from a day earlier.
+The U.S. stock market's breadth has experienced an improvement, and bulls have gained more ground.
+60% of the Dow Jones stocks traded above their 200-day moving average yesterday.

-The S&P 500 stock breadth failed to show similar optimism on Friday.
-61% of the shares traded above their 200-day moving average yesterday.
-This represents a change of -2% from a day earlier.
+The S&P 500 stock breadth also experienced positive momentum yesterday.
+59% of the shares traded above their 200-day moving average yesterday.

 Stock Market Rally

-The Dow index fell 159 points on Friday, and the Dow stocks moved the index lower by 0.56%.
-Eleven stocks of the Dow Jones Index increased in value, and 19 shares of the Dow index moved lower.
-Goldman Sachs stock advanced higher by 2.37% and was the biggest mover for the Dow, while Salesforce stock dropped 3.89%, the biggest drag for Dow Jones Industrial Average index.
+The Dow index soared by 378 points yesterday, and the Dow stock index advanced by 1.35%.
+24 stocks of the Dow Jones Index increased in value, and6 shares of the Dow moved lower.
+Boeing stock advanced higher by 6.43% and was the biggest mover for the Dow, while United Heath stock dropped 1.69%, the biggest drag for Dow Jones industrial average index.

-The NASDAQ composite, a tech-savvy index, fell 1.27% on Friday.
+The NASDAQ composite, a tech-savvy index, gained 0.61% yesterday.